Appearing On:

 Serious injuries deserve experienced attorneys

-Washington DC Medical Malpractice Lawyer
+Medical Malpractice Lawyer Washington D.C.

+Have you or a loved one been harmed by a medical mistake in the District of Columbia?
+You’re not alone, and you have legal options.
 At Cohen & Cohen, our experienced Washington, DC medical malpractice attorneys understand the immense physical, emotional, and financial toll that medical negligence takes on victims and their families.
 We have 30+ years of experience and have handled over 10,000 cases, recovering more than $300 million for injury victims.
 Led by attorney Wayne Cohen, our team combines compassionate client service with a relentless pursuit of results.
 Wayne Cohen is an AV-rated trial lawyer and professor of law who has been recognized among “Washington’s best lawyers” and even named one of the “50 best lawyers in Washington” by Washingtonian Magazine.
 When you work with Cohen & Cohen, you get a team that knows how to win tough medical malpractice cases – and no fee unless we win your case (client may be responsible for costs).
 We’re available 24/7 to provide a free consultation and help you understand your rights.

-What Is Medical Malpractice?
+What Medical Malpractice Is

 Medical malpractice (also called medical negligence) occurs when a healthcare professional deviates from the accepted standard of care, resulting in harm to a patient.
 Doctors, nurses, hospitals, and other providers have a legal duty to treat patients with the same level of skill and care that a reasonably competent provider in the same field would use.
 If they breach that duty by doing something (or failing to do something) that competent professionals would not, and a patient is injured as a result, the provider can be held liable for malpractice ( An Introduction to Medical Malpractice in the United States – PMC ).
 In simpler terms, malpractice means the provider messed up in a way that other careful providers wouldn’t, and that mistake caused you harm.